Frity2025/alx-low_level_programming/0x0E-structures_typedef/README.md

-Function that prints a struct dog
+a function that creates a new dog